shaunpez/shaunpezeshki.com/src/blog/post-18.md

 As I write this, I realize that perhaps the true eulogy lies not in the words spoken at a funeral, but in the quiet moments of reflection that follow us through the years, the lessons we carry forward, the gentle imprint of his life on ours.

 Thank you, Dadu, for every sacrifice, for every lesson taught not through words but through deeds.
 Your impact is a loud echo through the halls of my life.
-Here’s to you—the greatest man I ever knew.
+Here's to you—the greatest man I ever knew.

 </div>